Hey, I'm Tim. Thanks for stopping by.

-Hello.
-I'm Tim Querengesser.
 By day I consult for clients on communications, mobility and strategy.
-By night I'm also a public speaker, entrepreneur and award-winning journalist.
+But by night I'm also a public speaker, advocate and award-winning journalist.
 I live in Edmonton, Alberta.

 My writing has recently appeared in The Walrus, CityLab, Alberta Views, The Globe and Mail, the Financial Post, Avenue, Reader’s Digest, Maisonneuve, Alberta Venture and Up Here, to name a few publications.
 Here's a news story about one of my national magazine award nominations, too (the other was in 2018, for a story in Eighteen Bridges; yep, didn't win, again).
-Most people in Edmonton know me as the former editor of Metro, or the current editor of The Yards.
+Most people in Edmonton know me as the former editor of Metro, or The Yards.

-One of the greatest things I've ever done was live and work in Kenya, Tanzania and Ethiopia for a year.
+One of the greatest things I've ever done was live and work in Kenya, Tanzania and Ethiopia for a year as a journalist.
 Here are a few stories I wrote, while there, for the Globe and Mail, the Ottawa Citizen and The Yukon News.